latitude-digital/ld-javascript-style-guide/README.md

       .done(() => console.log('Congratulations!'))
       .fail(() => console.log('You have failed this city.'));
     ```

-  <a name="whitespace--block-spacing"></a>
-  - [19.14](#whitespace--block-spacing) Require consistent spacing inside an open block token and the next token on the same line.
+  - Require consistent spacing inside an open block token and the next token on the same line.
 This rule also enforces consistent spacing inside a close block token and previous token on the same line. eslint: [`block-spacing`](https://eslint.org/docs/rules/block-spacing)

     ```javascript
     // bad